Daniel Ayala: Middlesbrough

 On 23 October 2013, Ayala joined Championship club Middlesbrough on a three-month emergency loan spell.
 He made his debut for Middlesbrough two days later, when his new side crushed Doncaster Rovers 4–0, taking the honour of scoring on his debut.
-He bagged in his second goal for the club in his third appearance in their 2–2 draw with Watford, where he scored the equaliser in the final minute of added time.
+He scored his second goal for the club in his third appearance in their 2–2 draw with Watford, where he scored the equaliser in the final minute of added time.

 On 24 January 2014, Ayala joined Middlesbrough on a permanent forty-two month contract.
 Ayala thus became recently appointed manager Aitor Karanka's first permanent signing for Middlesbrough, with the fee reported to be in the region of £350,000.

-He was released upon the expiration of his contract on 30 June 2020.
+Ayala departed the club as a free agent following the expiration of his contract on 30 June 2020.

 Blackburn Rovers

 On 15 September 2020, Ayala signed for Blackburn Rovers on a 3-year deal.
-Ayala made his debut for Blackburn in their 0–0 draw with Cardiff on 3 October.
+Ayala made his debut for Blackburn in their 0–0 draw with Cardiff City on 3 October.
 Ayala scored his first goal for Blackburn in the club's 2–1 win against Nottingham Forest on 18 August 2021.

 Rotherham United

 On 27 October 2023, Ayala signed for EFL Championship side Rotherham United on a short-term deal.
-On 7 March 2024, Ayala was released by mutual consent.
+On 7 March 2024, Ayala was released from the club by mutual consent.